Star Gathering I Family and Youth Conferences Contact Information

 What dining options are available?

-Meals are hearty and served family-style in the hotel’s dining room, which has changed very little since the hotel was built (Vegetarian meals are available).
+Meals are hearty and served family-style in the hotel’s dining room, which has changed very little since the hotel was built (Vegetarian and Gluten-free meals are available).
 There is also a snack bar inside the hotel providing lobster rolls, ice cream and many other delights.

 What sports are available on the island?